s2testing/test-simple-ios-app/README.md

-This is a fork, go
+This is a fork, go go

 test-simple-ios-app
 ===================